IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/01_igPieChart_Adding.md

 	%>
 	```

-	The MVC helper for `igLoader` automatically detects required resources and specifying resources is not necessary.
+	The Ignite UI for MVC Loader automatically detects required resources and specifying resources is not necessary.

 	**Referencing resources manually**